triciasawyer/Reading-notes/class-01.md

 A lightweight markup language for creating formatted text

 2. **Why do we use Markdown?**
 We use markdown because it's easier and quicker to write code, without having to write HTML with tags.
-It is alos very portable so it cna be translated to just about anywhere.
+It is also very portable so it can be translated to just about anywhere.

 3. **What symbol will create a heading in Markdown?**
 #